wescale/kubernetes-formation/Day-2/Pods/exercise-1/README.md

 kubectl create -f nginx.yml
 ```

-## List all the pods and see their status
+## List all the pods and see their statuses

 ```sh
 kubectl get pods -o wide